telegraph/smart-stub/README.md

     The alternative approach to priming is to rely on canned responses from the stub.
 The canned approach would benefit from a documented and distrubuted list of known canned identifiers (users, products etc) so that testing can lever consistency between separate stubs.

+    If you just want to tweak the canned response:
+    - make a call to the stub service or access the canned json in the jar
+    - tweak the response payload
+    - prime the next response with the tweaked payload

 ```